pkrisz5/coveo/database/README.md

 * `READER`: the name of the read only user (role) to be created
 * `READER_PW`: the password of the read only user to be set

-Database administrator credentials can be set via environment variables:
+Database administrator credentials, used in step a) and step b), can be set via environment variables:
 * `SECRET_USERNAME`: the name of the database administrator
 * `SECRET_PASSWORD`: the password of the database administrator

 ```bash
 SRV=postgres-kooplex-staging